Correia-jpv/fucking-awesome-dotnet-core/README.md

 * [SignalR Server](https://github.com/aspnet/SignalR-Server) - A real-time web functionality for web apps, including server-side push.

 ## Windows Service
+*
+---

-## Starter Kits and Sample Projects
+# Starter Kits
-* [Entropy](https://github.com/aspnet/Entropy) - A chaotic experimental playground for new features and ideas - check here for small and simple samples for individual features.
 * [ASP.NET Core Starter Kit](https://github.com/kriasoft/aspnet-starter-kit) - An opinionated boilerplate for web development based on .NET Core, Kestrel, GraphQL on the backend and Babel, Webpack, React and Redux on the frontend.
 This boilerplate comes in both C# and F# flavors.
-* [MusicStore](https://github.com/aspnet/MusicStore) - Sample MusicStore application that uses MVC and Entity Framework.
+* [ASP.NET Boilerplate](https://github.com/aspnetboilerplate/aspnetboilerplate) - An ASP.NET Boilerplate is a starting point for new modern web applications using best practices and most popular tools.
+It's aimed to be a SOLID model, a general-purpose application framework and a project template. `Still using framework 4.5.2`
-* [DotNetClub](https://github.com/scheshan/DotNetClub) - A tiny club written in Asp.Net Core.
+* [saaskit](https://github.com/saaskit/saaskit) - A developer toolkit for building SaaS applications.

+# Sample Projects
 * [AlbumViewerVNext](https://github.com/RickStrahl/AlbumViewerVNext) - West Wind Album Viewer ASP.NET 5 Sample.
-* [saaskit](https://github.com/saaskit/saaskit) - A developer toolkit for building SaaS applications.
+* [AspNet5GeoElasticsearch](https://github.com/damienbod/AspNet5GeoElasticsearch) - An ASP.NET Core MVC Geo Elasticsearch Swashbuckle Swagger.
 * [cloudscribe](https://github.com/joeaudette/cloudscribe) - ASP.NET Core Multi-tenant web application foundation.
-* [AspNet5GeoElasticsearch](https://github.com/damienbod/AspNet5GeoElasticsearch) - An ASP.NET Core MVC Geo Elasticsearch Swashbuckle Swagger.
-* [ASP.NET Boilerplate](https://github.com/aspnetboilerplate/aspnetboilerplate) - An ASP.NET Boilerplate is a starting point for new modern web applications using best practices and most popular tools.
-It's aimed to be a SOLID model, a general-purpose application framework and a project template. `Still using framework 4.5.2`
+* [DotNetClub](https://github.com/scheshan/DotNetClub) - A tiny club written in Asp.Net Core.
+* [Entropy](https://github.com/aspnet/Entropy) - A chaotic experimental playground for new features and ideas - check here for small and simple samples for individual features.
-* [A Magazine Website Sample](https://github.com/thangchung/magazine-website) - A magazine website (using dotnetcore, aspnetcore, efcore) with DDD, CQRS, microservices, asynchronous programming applied.
+* [magazine-website](https://github.com/thangchung/magazine-website) - A magazine website (using dotnetcore, aspnetcore, efcore) with DDD, CQRS, microservices, asynchronous programming applied.
+* [MusicStore](https://github.com/aspnet/MusicStore) - Sample MusicStore application that uses MVC and Entity Framework.

-## Best Articles
+# Best Articles
 * [.NET platform standard](https://github.com/dotnet/corefx/blob/master/Documentation/architecture/net-platform-standard.md) - The differrent between the old version and the new version of .NET.
 * [A guide to the .NET Core projects on GitHub](https://blog.rendle.io/a-guide-to-the-net-projects-on-github/)
 * [haproxy, nginx, Angular 2, ASP.NET Core, Redis and Docker](http://tattoocoder.azurewebsites.net/legion-of-heroes-haproxy-nginx-angular2-aspnetcore-redis-docker/) - Really awesome article that using .NET Core and some of libraries like HAProxy, NGINX, Redis for the large scale infrastruture.